javl/InstaxBLE/readme.md

 - [ ] Strip exif data to decrease filesize
 - [ ] Automatically lower the quality of the image to keep images below the 65535 bytes (0xFF 0xFF) file limit

-### Instax WiFi printers
-If you want to control one of the WiFi enabled Instax printers instead, you can use [Instax-api](https://github.com/jpwsutton/instax_api).

 #### Credit
 * Huge thank you to everyone in [this instax-api thread](https://github.com/jpwsutton/instax_api/issues/21#issuecomment-1352639100) (and @hermanneduard specifically) for their help in reverse engineering the Bluetooth protocol used.